-Next year will see the 50th anniversary of Newcastle’s Fairs Cup win.
+We are now past the 50th anniversary of Newcastle’s Fairs Cup win.
 And despite some outstanding strikers pulling on the number nine shirt, none have been able to help the club to a major trophy.
 In that respect at least, St James’s Park still hasn’t seen nothing like the Mighty Wyn.

 ’RON IS KING’

 Ronald Tudor Davies was born in Holywell, Flintshire in 1942.
 At school he played in the same team as future international teammate Mike England.